weldonla/simplebar/README.md

 # SimpleBar [![npm package][npm-badge]][npm] ![size-badge]

+:warning: This project is just a copy pasta of the original simplebar project.
+I just needed to make a slight change.
+This version adds another property, recalculateThrottleWaitTime, so that you can adjust it to prevent the resize loop observer error.

 :warning: SimpleBar v5 is here!
 There are some **breaking changes!** Make sure to check out [the changelog](https://github.com/Grsmto/simplebar/releases) before updating.

 SimpleBar is a plugin that tries to solve a long time problem: how to get custom scrollbars for your web-app while keeping a good user experience?